ardinbig/bmi-calculator/README.md

 # bmi_calculator

-AN application to calculate BMI
+An application to calculate BMI

 ## Getting Started